 Meet our Pastor

 Pastor Barbara Marks leads the ministries of First Middletown with energy, hope, and a gentle healing presence.
 Her bold and innovative approaches to worship, mission, and faith development are helping to power new growth in a congregation blessed with both deep roots and great promise for Middletown’s future.
-Barbara serves as a Certified Lay Minister in the United Methodist Church‘s New York Annual Conference, after many years of local church service and leadership at United Methodist Church, Branford, CT, at the First Congregational Church of Guilford, CT, and other congregations.
+Barbara serves as a Local Pastor in the United Methodist Church‘s New York Annual Conference, after many years of local church service and leadership at United Methodist Church, Branford, CT, at the First Congregational Church of Woodbridge, CT, and other congregations.

 Pastor Barbara is a skilled pastoral counselor and Christian educator, and she has led the organization of retreats for the Connecticut chapter of Tres Dias, an interdenominational Christian renewal movement.
 Be it in worship, at the side of a person in need, or helping to build the leadership of the church in our community, Pastor Barbara is someone who we are grateful to have as a pastor dedicated to the well being and spiritual growth of people in Middletown and the world.